renatawong/classical-shadow-vqe/README.md

 # Estimating ground state energy with classical shadows
-Reconstruction of experimental results in [1].
+This notebook implements the ideas of [1] and attempts to reconstruct the experimental results therein.

 # Status
 This notebook is now complete and undergoing testing.